 As a pop-folk singer/songwriter, Bruce has released four independent albums and has won many songwriting awards (Billboard, ISC, John Lennon and dozens more).
 You’ve heard her songs on Dawson’s Creek, Ghost Whisperer, The Today Show, King of the Hill, All My Children, Jake 2.0, Children’s Hospital and in several independent films including, “Sex And The Other Man” starring Stanely Tucci and Ron Eldard for which she composed original songs.

-Few independent artists have managed to attain the level of exposure Bruce has achieved since the release of her first album in 1997.
-A 1999 Lilith Fair Talent Search finalist, she garnered attention from major music industry publications for her work, including Billboard Magazine.
-“Home” from her 2001 release, Soul On Fire was included as the only track from an “unsigned” artist on a popular Martha Stewart compilation CD, featuring Alison Krauss, Barenaked Ladies, Lucinda Williams and other well-known artists.
+A 1999 Lilith Fair Talent Search finalist Bruce’s song “Home” from her 2001 release, Soul On Fire was included as the only track from an “unsigned” artist on a popular Martha Stewart compilation CD, featuring Alison Krauss, Barenaked Ladies, Lucinda Williams and other well-known artists.

 Today, Bruce wears many hats.
 Singer/Songwriter, Communications Director of a school, mother of two growing boys, a graduate student at Teachers College, Columbia, Wife, and daughter/caregiver of a dad with Parkinson’s.

 More than ever, music remains Bruce’s sanity and salvation.
 Music and the occasional Balvenie.